ramos333oz/SporteaV3/docs/Content_Moderation/cascading_fallback/Implementation_Guide.md

-# 2-Tier Cascading Fallback Implementation Guide
+# XLM-RoBERTa + Lexicon Hybrid Implementation Guide

 ## Overview

-This guide provides step-by-step instructions for implementing the optimized 2-tier cascading fallback content moderation system for SporteaV3.
-The system successfully addresses the critical failure where XLM-RoBERTa scored Malay profanity "babi" at only 16.61%, while our enhanced rule-based fallback achieved 65% detection for "bodoh" profanity.
+This guide provides step-by-step instructions for implementing the XLM-RoBERTa + Lexicon hybrid content moderation system for SporteaV3.
+The system addresses the critical failure where XLM-RoBERTa scored Malay profanity "babi" at only 16.61% by implementing intelligent parallel processing using Promise.all() and language-adaptive score fusion.

-**Note**: The Malaysian SFW Classifier (`malaysia-ai/malaysian-sfw-classifier`) has been removed due to API accessibility issues (requires custom_code).
+**Key Innovation**: The system runs XLM-RoBERTa and enhanced lexicon detection in parallel using Promise.all(), then intelligently fuses their scores using language-adaptive weighting (70% lexicon + 30% XLM for Malay, 80% XLM + 20% lexicon for English) for optimal accuracy in Malaysian educational environments.

 ## System Architecture

-The optimized cascading fallback implements a 2-tier approach:
-1. **Primary**: XLM-RoBERTa with Malay enhancement (multilingual with Malay boosting)
+The hybrid system implements single-tier parallel processing with Promise.all():
+1. **XLM-RoBERTa Component**: Multilingual ML-based toxicity detection (runs in parallel via Promise.all())
-2. **Fallback**: Enhanced rule-based Malay detector (comprehensive lexicon-based)
+2. **Lexicon Component**: Enhanced rule-based Malay detector (runs in parallel via Promise.all())
+3. **Intelligent Fusion**: Language-adaptive score combination with optimized weighting
+4. **Performance Caching**: 5-minute TTL with LRU eviction for repeated content

 ## Prerequisites